bobvanderlinden/nixpkgs-ruby/README.md

 This creates `flake.nix` that includes a development shell with a Ruby version that it reads from `.ruby-version`.

+> Note: do make sure to `git add` these files in order for Nix to see them.

 To use the shell use:

 ```sh